 Gepo White Mushroom Table Lamp

 Materials: Chromed metal (iron) round base.
 Chromed brass parts and rod.
-Chrome ornamental round screw.
-Transparent acrylic cord holder.
+Chrome round ornamental screw.
+Transparent rectangular acrylic cord holder.
 White acrylic mushroom lampshade.
-Brass with porcelain sockets.
+Brass E27 sockets with a porcelain ring.

 Height: 55 cm / 21.65” – adjustable